 Promising review: "We appreciate that the dishes are easy to warm up, the size and portion is right for the age group, and the plates can be recycled or reused.
 In terms of nutrition, I was very impressed with the ingredients, the lack of preservatives, and the mix of food in each plate.
 We loved the plates!" —Jenee

 31. A super-affordable LCD writing tablet doodle board that cuts down on paper waste and gives the kiddos their own tech to play with (re: destroy).
 Just make sure they write a nice thank-you note on it!

 32. A two-pack of soft and breathable Pact "Dream Big" pajamas made with pre-washed, shrink-resistant, 100% organic cotton worth every penny.
 As any parent knows, PJs are rarely just for sleeping in!

 A question parents often face when it comes to buying clothing their constantly growing little creatures is whether to invest in quantity or quality.
 Quantity often wins because you can buy more for less, let the laundry pile up a bit (risky, very risky), and not give a second thought to the investment.
 But kiddos tend to spend a lot of time in their PJs, especially compared to their number of outfit changes throughout the day due to their peak human levels of messiness.

 I've tried and tested a LOT of pajamas between my two children these past three years but this super-soft two-pack from Pact really sets the standard.
 Finding anything that's 100% organic cotton is not only a challenge but it's going to come at an added cost.
 However, from post-bathtime hijinks to sleeping soundly through the night to early morning hang time, they've been totally worth it (especially when they stop growing out of things so quickly).

-Get them from Pact for $50 (available in sizes 18M–10 and five color sets).
+Get them from Pact for $50 (available in sizes 18M–10 and nine color sets).